Permit to Operate

 Issuance of new permits to operate employee housing and annual renewals include invoicing the employee housing operators, receiving and banking fees, ordering field inspections, completing and mailing permits, and maintaining all records of such permitting and renewals.

-Permit to Operate related fees (PTO fees, reinspection fees, change of operator, etc.) can be paid online using HCD’s online fee-payment system.
-You must have a DTN and a facility or operator zip code to make a payment online.
+Permit to Operate related fees (PTO fees, reinspection fees, change of operator, etc.) can be paid online using HCD’s online fee-payment system .
+Before making an online payment, you must contact the Employee Housing program so a representative can set up your fees due.
+Please have your HCD-assigned facility ID number or facility address and total number of employees and/or lots available at the time of contact.
+Also, you will need a DTN and a facility or operator zip code to make a payment online.
 This information can be found on your pre-printed renewal invoice or by contacting a program representative.
 Please contact the Employee Housing program at (800) 952-8356 or EH@hcd.ca.gov for more details.

 Any request for alternate approval of any material, appliance, installation, or device in an employee housing facility must be received using HCD EH 213 (PDF).

 Exempt Facilities or Facilities Not Subject to the Act

 Certain types of employee housing facilities are exempt from all or part of the provisions of the Employee Housing Act while other facilities may have a partial exemption.
 (See Health and Safety Code Sections 17030 - 17039 .)
 Examples of these exempt facilities include: